thunderace/Esp8266-Arduino-Makefile/README.md

   - auto detect arduino(espX) libraries used by user libraries (update example)
   - fix ArduinoJson user lib no detection
   - many enhancements
-- ESP8266 : add mkspiffs support (create and upload) // not tested yet
+  -add mkspiffs support (create and upload) // not tested yet
 - ESP8266 : new option to use 2.3.0 stable version  (default) or git esp8266 arduino version : set ESP8266_VERSION=.git in the calling makefile (see AdvancedWebServer makefile)
 - ESP8266 : update for last git version